msveshnikov/cyberia/docs/competitor_analysis.md

 -   Complex ecosystem can be overwhelming
 -   Performance issues in some areas

-### Comparison to IsoCraft.online:
+### Comparison to Cyberia.fun:

-IsoCraft offers a more accessible entry point for creative online world-building, without the complexity of blockchain integration.
+Cyberia offers a more accessible entry point for creative online world-building, without the complexity of blockchain integration.
 However, it could potentially learn from The Sandbox's asset ownership and monetization models for future development.